GreenTeaHua/pom/README.md

   For more information about the POM algorithm, please check the section V and appendix A of:

-  François Fleuret, Jérôme Berclaz, Richard Lengagne and Pascal Fua, "Multi-Camera People Tracking with a Probabilistic Occupancy Map", IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2008, 30(2), 267--282.
+  FranÃ§ois Fleuret, JÃ©rÃ´me Berclaz, Richard Lengagne and Pascal Fua, "Multi-Camera People Tracking with a Probabilistic Occupancy Map", IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2008, 30(2), 267--282.